 Figure B.5 illustrates the result of this operation described in Clause A.4, Note, which is to project (or clamp) the baseline image to the targeted HDR headroom.

-The metadata for Application #5 shall be stored in binary form according to the syntax structure in Clause C.2.
+The metadata for Application #5 may be stored in binary form according to the syntax structure in Clause C.2.
 The assignment of values to the items of the metadata set based on the syntax elements is in Clause C.3.

 The syntax structures are presented in a tabular form.
 The type of each syntax element in the bitstream is indicated in the Type column.
 A syntax element with type u(N) is stored as an N-bit unsigned integer.
 The bits of each syntax element shall be read in order from most significant to least significant.